modular-component/website/docs/usage/writing-custom-stages.md

 field is overridden later by calling the same stage function again (see [Reusing components](./reusing-components.md)).

-You can use it to create a parameter taking a function computing a value from those args, and then call that function in the `use` transformer of your stage:
+You can use it to create a parameter taking a function computing a value from those args, and then call that function in the `provide` transformer of your stage:

 ```ts
 import { ModularContext, GetArgsFor, addTo } from '@modular-component/core/extend'